supabase/supabase/DEVELOPERS.md

 Some things to consider:

 - Links will often need to be transformed.
-For example if you are bringing in external markdown content, they may contain relative links that may not translate 1-to-1 after rendering in the Supabase docs.
+For example, if you are bringing in external markdown content, they may contain relative links that may not translate 1-to-1 after rendering in the Supabase docs.
 Use the [Link Transform](https://github.com/supabase/supabase/blob/master/apps/docs/lib/mdx/plugins/rehypeLinkTransform.ts) rehype plugin to transform links.
 - External markdown may contain syntax extensions that Supabase docs don't understand by default (eg. [mkdocs-material extensions](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown)).
 We've built a few remark plugins to support these extensions (eg. [MkDocs Admonition](https://github.com/supabase/supabase/blob/master/apps/docs/lib/mdx/plugins/remarkAdmonition.ts)).
 If there is a markdown extension that you need that isn't built yet, feel free to open an issue and we can work together to create it.

 ---